ritlew/bf-compiler/README.md

 gcc -o bfc bfc.c
 ```
 ## Running
-Simply compile your program with the following command (needs .bf extention):
+Simply compile your program into an executable with the following command (needs .bf extention):
 ```
 ./bfc program.bf
 ```